 School administrators were supportive.
 Several teachers offered to let the club meet in their classrooms before school.

 And so "Cougars for Christ," named after her school's mascot, was born.

 Julie spread the word that she was starting a club where students could study the Bible and learn more about God.
-Seventeen students showed up for the first meeting on December 1, 1995.
+Seventeen students showed up for the first meeting.

 "I was filled with excitement and gratitude," says Julie.
 "God had totally put this thing together."

 Julie challenged the students with 1 Timothy 4:12: "Don't let any one look down on you because you are young, but set an example … "